What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: An operational proposal and how it leads to the weak approach

 \subsection{Momentum measurements}

-Bearing this in mind, let's see how this can help in understanding momenta measurements. momentum measurements are interference experiments.
-In order to describe an interference experiment, we first need to introduce ``beam splitters".\footnote{We use here the term beam splitter as an analogy to the optical case.
+Bearing this in mind, let's see how this can help in understanding momentum measurements.
+Momentum measurements are interference experiments.
+In order to describe an interference experiment, we first need to introduce ``beam splitters''.\footnote{We use here the term beam splitter as an analogy to the optical case.
 In our situation, we describe an operation which acts as a beam splitter would on an optical system.} By a beam splitter -- defined with respect to a pair of maximally incompatible observables -- we mean a unitary that, when given an eigenstate of one observable, returns an eigenstate of the other.
-In a way, it ``localizes" the first observable with respect to the second.
+In a way, it ``localizes'' the first observable with respect to the second.
 Therefore, in our case, a beam splitter is a device that acts as the following unitary map on a two-qubit state in the description in terms of modes: \be \ee In light of the isomorphism in (\ref{eq:iso}), we can see that, when described in terms of positions, a beam splitter is simply a Hadamard gate.
-Importantly, since this is a two qubit gate, and one that is not symmetric under the $\Z_2$-symmetry at hand, it is crucial to distinguish the first qubit from the second in the perspective one is interested in.
-This will be important when we look at Eve's description.
+Importantly, because this is a two-qubit gate, it is crucial to distinguish the first qubit from the second in the perspective one is interested in.
+Note that Alice can of course make this distinction without breaking the $\Z_2$ symmetry she is subjected to in Eve's perspective.
+She simply labels the two branches of the apparatus, and this labeling is completely unrelated to the labeling Eve does on her side.
+This choice that Alice makes is a convention, which is going to be important in postulating how Eve describes a beam splitter Alice applies on Bob.